#31 - Understanding our Emotional Regulation (and Self-Injury in Adolescence) | Research Scientist Dr. Whitlock

 Welcome to “The Elements of Being” podcast, where I dissect and explore the minds and habits of psychologists, filmmakers, writers, and industry icons.
 Essentially, we examine the mental and emotional narratives and processes that steer the social stream of consciousness….Truly a chance to geek out over the psychology behind human behavior.
 Each episode is a glimpse into the trends and patterns of human behavior and the underlying influences that navigate us into different directions.
 Whether we primarily focus on nutrition or the unconscious, guests share insights, thought-provoking lessons, the nuances of creativity, and the elements of being….us.

 In today's episode, I examine emotional regulation and self-injury in adolescence with research scientist, Dr. Janis Whitlock.
 She has worked in the area of adolescent and young adult mental health, resilience, and wellbeing for over 30 years.
-She is dedicated to bridging science, practice, and lived experience wisdom in ways that inform, enhance and support the human capacity to thrive.
+She is dedicated to bridging science, practice, and lived experience wisdom in ways that inform, enhance, and support the human capacity to thrive.
 She has experience as a frontline provider and program developer and, for the past two decades, as a researcher, educator, author, and public speaker in these and related areas.

 As the founder and director of the Cornell Research Program on Self-Injury and Recovery and the co-founder of the International Society for the Study of Self-Injury, she has deep expertise in areas of self-injury and related mental health challenges, including suicide, depression, and anxiety.
 She has also studied and written about connectedness, resilience, the role of social media in mental health and prevention, and sexual health.
 She earned a doctorate in Developmental Psychology from Cornell University, a Masters of Public Health from UNC Chapel Hill, and a BA from the University of California at Berkeley.